lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 .. image:: chartwindow.png

 The :guilabel:`Data Range` tab controls what data will be in the chart and how present it.
 To switch to basing the bottom axis of your chart on rows of data press the :guilabel:`Data series in rows` button.
 To choose to switch your bottom axis of your chart on columns press the :guilabel:`Data series in columns` button.
-To use the first row as a label on each item on the chart check the :guilabel:`First row as label`.
+To use the first row as a label on each item on the chart check the :guilabel:`First row as label` checkbox.
 To input a custom title on the first column of your chart check the :guilabel:`First column as Label` checkbox.

 .. image:: chart-data-range.png